-Providing one to one support, we help people with developmental disabilities expand their social networks, develop social skills and improve positive interaction.
+Providing one to one support, we support individuals with developmental disabilities expand their social networks, develop social skills and improve positive interaction.
 Through person centre planning and individualized goal setting, social skills are further developed while the individual works toward enhancing positive relationships, improving their sense of well-being and inclusion in the community.

 - Community Living Supports & Accessibility

-- Employment & Educational Support; help acquiring or maintaining employment, résumé preparation, application and funding inquiries for school
+- Employment & Educational Support; assistance acquiring or maintaining employment, résumé preparation, application and funding inquiries for school

 - Health support